While my father loses his memories I crouch in his house, deciding which of mine to chuck out.

-I’d sit with my back to the wall on the cold floor of the hall, twisting the spiral cord of the landline round my fingers as we embarked on our tripartite analysis.
-First: forensic dissection of episode.
+I’d sit with my back to the wall on the cold floor of the hall, twisting the spiral cord of the landline around my fingers as we embarked on our tripartite analysis.
+First: forensic dissection of the episode.
 Second: earnest discussion of how it advanced the mythology.
-Third, and juiciest: slow savouring of even the tiniest hint of sexual tension between the stars.
+Third, and juiciest: slow savoring of even the tiniest hint of sexual tension between the stars.
 The closing scene of ‘Deep Throat’ (S1, Ep2), where a panting, sweat-beaded, post-run Mulder confronts the eponymous villain in a sleeveless Georgetown vest, provoked a sexual epiphany in my 12-year-old self that not even John Malkovich giving cunnilingus to Uma Thurman in Dangerous Liaisons could surpass.

 Finally, before we were ordered into bed, it was time to fax.
-It only seemed right to honour the highlights of such sophisticated drama on similarly cutting-edge technology.
-As I scribbled down my quotes of the week, added a decorative border of aliens and manila folders and attempted a quick biro sketch of The Lone Gunmen, I could almost hear the sound of Scully’s fingers clacking on the beige keyboard as her CRT monitor blinked out case reports in air-force blue.
-Just beginning to discover the joy of bulletin boards thanks to my parents’ early-adopter Gateway and blooping AOL dial-up, I revelled in the show’s tactile hardware.
-Although it featured plenty of muddy chases through Canadian redwoods and road trips to redneck backwaters, the show felt essentially urban, rooted in a glamorous world of takeaway coffee cups and wire-strewn warehouses and big American cars.
+It only seemed right to honor the highlights of such sophisticated drama on similarly cutting-edge technology.
+As I scribbled down my quotes of the week, added a decorative border of aliens and manila folders, and attempted a quick biro sketch of The Lone Gunmen, I could almost hear the sound of Scully’s fingers clacking on the beige keyboard as her CRT monitor blinked out case reports in air-force blue.
+Just beginning to discover the joy of bulletin boards thanks to my parents’ early-adopter Gateway and blooping AOL dial-up, I reveled in the show’s tactile hardware.
+Although it featured plenty of muddy chases through Canadian redwoods and road trips to redneck backwaters, the show felt essentially urban, rooted in a glamorous world of takeaway coffee cups and wire-strewn warehouses, and big American cars.
 This was back when the States still felt like the future and, faxing away in an 18th-century house in a small English village with no shower and a coal-powered Aga, I longed to be a part of it.

 And repeat (with interim top-ups of American Gothic and Space: Above and Beyond).